ArmaanLeg3nd/voidension/README.md

   dirPath: string                    # Specify the directory path for the application (string).
   receivePath: string                # Specify the path where the application will receive the POST requests (string).
   checkAvailabilityTimeout: integer  # Specify the timeout in milliseconds for checking if the servers are alive (integer).
+  maxRetries: integer                # Specify the maximum number of request retries (integer).
+  baseBackoffTime: integer           # Specify the base backoff time in milliseconds (integer).
+  largeBodyThreshold: integer        # Specify the threshold for large request body size in bytes (integer).

 ```